© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lady Portsmouth's Column (Obelisk), Audley End is a scheduled monument protected by Historic England under reference 1002165.
 View the official record →

-Lady Portsmouth's Column is a monument erected at Audley End in Essex during the eighteenth century.
+Lady Portsmouth's Column is a commemorative obelisk located within the grounds of Audley End, a major Jacobean mansion in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002165.

 Lady Portsmouth's Column (Obelisk), Audley End is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002165.